-As the name suggests, automobile engineers work in the automobile industry and work on vehicle designing and production.
+As the name suggests, automobile engineers work in the automobile industry and work on vehicle design and production.

-Any project that has specific tasks pertaining to power system engineering, instrumentation, signal processing, etc., has a demand for electrical engineers.
+Any project with specific tasks pertaining to power system engineering, instrumentation, signal processing, etc., demands electrical engineers.

-Software engineers are needed for tasks like web designing, software and app development, and so on.
+Software engineers are needed for tasks like web designing, software, app development, etc.

 Engineering projects require an array of equipment, machines, and tools to build a finished product.
 For example, heavy machinery is needed for the automobile manufacturing unit.
 These tools are expensive, and thus, some firms rent them from other companies and integrate these costs under project estimates.
-Managers need to carefully plan the projects and determine the equipment required well in advance to prevent last-minute hiccups.
+As a result, managers need to carefully plan the projects and determine the equipment required well in advance to prevent last-minute hiccups.

 Other than the above-mentioned primary resources, engineering projects require additional resources like: